OsarodionOdion/DES_model/README.md

 ## Using Discrete Event Simulation (DES) to help plan purchasing in an organisation
 **Project Goal** - The objective of this project is to build DES models to simulate the steps in purchasing items in an organisation.
 The SimPy python library is used in creating this model

-All completed work for this project is contained in the `PR_simulation.ipynb` file.
+All completed work for this project is contained in the [Purchase Requisition Simulation](PR_simulation.ipynb).

 Contents of the PR_simulation.ipynb file
 -------------------------------------------